rednafi/brisk-bash/README.md

 Variants of some popular shells:

-- C Shell or `csh` (The syntax has resemblence with C programming language)
+- C Shell or `csh` (The syntax has resemblance with C programming language)
 - Korn Shell or `ksh` (Similar to Bourne Shell with features from both Bourne and C Shell)
 - The Bourne Again Shell or BASH (Started with the GNU project in 1988.)